SEO Basics5 min read

 At the centre of Local SEO is your Google Business Profile (GBP).

-For most local businesses, your Google Business Profile is the single most important place to start.
 It directly controls how your business appears in Google Maps and local search results, and it often generates calls, messages, and direction requests before a customer ever visits your website.

 Even businesses with strong websites often rely on their Google Business Profile as their main source of enquiries.